Skip to content

 The team has set in motion a series of activities and opportunities for staff and students to engage in and to establish a centre of excellence in ecological restoration in the future.

-In 2020, the Ecological Restoration Partnership successfully bid for Erasmus+ funding and were awarded a 36-month grant of €136,360 to support mobility between the partners.
+In 2020, the Ecological Restoration Partnership successfully bid for Erasmus+ funding and was awarded a 36-month grant of €136,360 to support mobility between the partners.

 Brackenhurst Forest, Kenya

-The land surrounding Brackenhurst has over the years become degraded as more and more invasive plant species moved in, seeding the land that was once cleared to make way for a golf course.
-The rewilding work undertaken by Plants for Life International, was not just to restore the land however, but was to use the site as a means to propagate and conserve native, endangered plant species.
-The forest that grows there now is made up of entirely African trees and shrubs, many found on the International Union for Conservation of Nature (IUCN) red list.
-Invasive plants are routinely removed from the forest, to give the indigenous species the best possible environment in which to thrive.
+The forest that grows is now made up entirely of African trees and shrubs, many found on the International Union for Conservation of Nature (IUCN) red list.
+Invasive plants are routinely removed to give the indigenous species the best possible environment in which to thrive.